 The simple and plain aloe juice may not rouse the interests of many of us, including me.
 I personally won’t take anything that is bland or has no particular taste.
 Thus, I try to make other variations of a healthy treat that have other valuable additions that can further add on to the health factor of the particular item.

-Here are two of my tried and tested aloe juice variations:
+Here are two of my tried and tested variations on how to make aloe vera juice:

 1. Aloe Vera And Orange